HAWKEYE-Group/UrbanLF/Readme.md

+# Dataset

-# UrbanLF
+## UrbanLF

-This is the official repository of the UrbanLF dataset.
+**UrbanLF** is a high-quality and challenging urban scene light field dataset, containing real samples as well as synthetic samples.
 For technical details, please refer to: [UrbanLF: A New Light Field Dataset For Semantic Segmentation of Urban Scene.
 (IEEE TCSVT 2022)](<https://doi.org/10.1109/TCSVT.2022.3187664>)

-## Dataset

-**UrbanLF** is a high-quality and challenging urban scene light field dataset, containing real samples as well as synthetic samples.
-The details are shown in table.

 | Type         | Device      | Angle Resolution | Spatial Resolution | Element                                                      |
 | ------------ | ----------- | ---------------- | ------------------ | ------------------------------------------------------------ |